Criminal Injuries Compensation

 Compensation awarded is on the basis of a published table, from, say, a cut or minor break, up to total incapacity or death.

-If you have any questions or wish to discuss any of the topics above, please contact Sarah Wilkinson at email@example.com or write or telephone if you prefer.
+If you have any questions or wish to discuss any of the topics above, please contact Robert Syms at firstname.lastname@example.org or write or telephone if you prefer.